 Right now, the independent workforce is nearly 40 million strong and growing.
 Enterprises are finding that they require access to this talent more than ever before.
 To do this, organizations are leveraging direct sourcing solutions including talent marketplaces, integrated direct sourcing exchanges, and talent networks or clouds.

-Direct sourcing allows organizations to manage a network of independent professional talent, maintain a pipeline of opportunities, and foster ongoing engagement by using an integrated direct sourcing exchange such as MBO ConnectTM.
+Direct sourcing allows organizations to manage a network of independent professional talent, maintain a pipeline of opportunities, and foster ongoing engagement by using an online consultant marketplace such as MBO Connect®.

 These cloud-based platforms are transforming independent work by creating large-scale marketplaces where independent professionals can connect with opportunities.
 The rapid growth of the largest platforms suggests we’ve only just begun to realize their impact, according to McKinsey Global Institute’s 2016 Independent work study.

 One of the major needs of independent workers is the ability to maintain a robust network of clientele for future work.
 These platforms allow organizations to compliantly engage, manage, and pay independent professionals through a single, streamlined system.
 Vice versa, they provide independents with a simple way to find future projects and make client connections.